psyraxaus/Prosim2GSX/memory-bank/progress.md

    - ✅ GSXAudioService for audio control
    - ✅ GSXStateManager for flight state management
    - ✅ GSXLoadsheetManager for loadsheet generation and transmission
+   - ✅ GSXDoorManager for aircraft door control
+   - ✅ GSXServiceCoordinator for coordinating GSX services

 ## What's Left to Build